gedw99/deck-all/README.md

 For Security reasons, I compile the processors to WASM as well as traditional targets.

 To server the WASM and WASI19 and WASI2P, i use https://github.com/stealthrocket/wasi-go/tree/main/cmd/wasirun to wrap the wasi with a host runner.
+This currently requires GoTip.

 To run the pipelines, I use NATS.

-To Server the pipelines, I use https://github.com/choria-io/asyncjobs to run them on a schedule or continuously jobs.
+To Server the pipelines, I use https://github.com/choria-io/asyncjobs to run them on a schedule or as continuously jobs.

 ## Build targets

 OS: windows, darwin, linux

-ARCH: amd64, arm64, wasm, web_wasm, js
+ARCH: amd64, arm64, js, wasm, wasip1, wasip2, web_wasm

 TODO:
 - linux arm64